oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 1. _Changing any model attribute that is [unsupported](#unsupported-updates)._
    * Expected outcome:
      * The expected behavior is often undefined, but in some cases there will be helpful error in the introspector job, events, and/or domain status, and the job will periodically retry until the error is corrected or its maximum error count exceeded.
    * Actions required:
      * Use offline updates if they are supported, or, if not, shutdown the entire domain and restart it.
      * See [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}).

 1. _Errors in the model; for example, a syntax error._
-   * Expected outcome once the introspector job completes:
+   * Expected outcome after the introspector job completes:
      * Error in the introspector job's pod log, domain events, and domain status.
      * The domain status `Failed` condition will have a `Status` of `True`.
      * Periodic job retries until the error is corrected or until a maximum error count is exceeded.